 Fun fact: No sunscreen is “sweat-proof” or “waterproof” anymore, according to the Food and Drug Administration.
-“Instead, the label will say ‘water-resistant’ and for how many minutes, typically either 40 or 80,” says Dr. King.
+“Instead, the label will say ‘water-resistant’ and for how many minutes, typically either 40 or 80,” says King.
 So make sure to reapply after any watery activity within that time frame.

-Regardless of activities, though, you should always reapply at least every two hours, or the SPF level will get diluted, according to Dr. Zeichner.
+Regardless of activities, though, you should always reapply at least every two hours, or the SPF level will get diluted, according to Zeichner.

-You might roll your eyes at this, but it's so important to wear sunscreen on any exposed body part, regardless of the weather or climate, even if you're only outside while you’re walking to the subway in the morning.
+You might roll your eyes at this, but it's so important to wear sunscreen on any exposed body part, regardless of the weather or climate, even if you're only outside while walking to the subway in the morning.
 "Incidental exposure adds up quickly, and UVA can penetrate cloud cover," says Kirby.
 "So even if you don't burn in the winter, you'll still get premature aging from unintended sun exposure."

 In fact, studies in Australia tracked the skin of those who use sunscreen every day—despite the weather or daily activities—and those who used it only when it was particularly sunny outside.
 The results?
-Those who applied sunscreen every single day had skin that aged significantly slower—24% less in the daily sunscreen group than in the discretionary sunscreen group.
+Those who applied sunscreen every single day had skin that aged significantly slower—24 percent less in the daily sunscreen group than in the discretionary sunscreen group.

 Incidental exposure will definitely add up over a lifetime—so don't take any chances.
-Dr. Zeichner compares applying sunscreen to brushing your teeth: If you miss one day, there probably won't be major consequences—but if you stop brushing altogether, you'll get cavities.
+Zeichner compares applying sunscreen to brushing your teeth: If you miss one day, there probably won't be major consequences—but if you stop brushing altogether, you'll get cavities.
 Similarly, missing a single day of sunscreen during your regular commute likely has little impact, but missing every day will equate to a lot of exposure over your lifetime.